fc-io/react-for-beginners/week_bonus_01/week_bonus_01_a_lecture.md

 ## Accessibility

+* What it is
+* Why it is important
 * ARIA
 * Tools

 ## More about functional programming

-## Other languages that can be interesting to learn
+## Other languages that can be interesting to learn as a fron-end developer

 Which ones?
 Would help you in general, or as a web programmer?